 - Job security: The concern is understandable: If AI can do it, why would my organization keep me around?
 However, now the conversation seems to have shifted.
 SAP predicts that employees who use generative AI will actually replace those who don't.

-The decision to adopt AI doesn’t have a one-size-fits-all answer.
-For some organizations, the technology aligns well with current goals and resources.
+Should your organization jump into AI?
+There's no universal answer.
+For some teams, the technology aligns perfectly with current goals and resources.
 For others, it may still feel premature.

 Remember that you can always pilot tools in low-risk areas before rolling out broader initiatives.
 Take this time to also develop some guidelines for your team.